-3. Petitioner is the owner of that certain 200-unit multifamily residential development commonly known as CALLOWAY COVE, located within Duval County, Florida (the "Development").
-Petitioner's acquisition, rehabilitation, installation and equipping of the Development was financed, in part, by a loan in the principal amount of up to \$81,600,000 (the "Loan") from the JACKSONVILLE HOUSING FINANCE AUTHORITY (the "JHFA") that was financed by the proceeds of multifamily housing revenue bonds (the "Bonds").
+3. Petitioner is the owner of a portfolio of 4 multifamily residential developments located in Duval County, Florida (the "Portfolio").
+Petitioner's acquisition, rehabilitation, installation and equipping of the developments in the Portfolio was financed, in part, by a loan in the principal amount of up to \$81,600,000 (the "Loan") from the JACKSONVILLE HOUSING FINANCE AUTHORITY (the "JHFA") that was financed by the proceeds of multifamily housing revenue bonds (the "Bonds").
 On October 24, 2018, the JHFA issued the Bonds and disbursed a portion of the Loan to Petitioner.
-On or about August 2018, Petitioner submitted its Non-Competitive 4% Application Package (Rev. 05-2018) for Non-Competitive Housing Credits (the "Application") to the Corporation and requested an annual amount of \$1,223,380.00 in Housing Credits to assist in financing the acquisition and rehabilitation of the Development.

-4. In Section 6c.(1) of the Application, Petitioner indicated that the Total number of units in the Development would be 200 (the "Total Number of Units").
+- 4. One of the developments in the Portfolio is that certain 200-unit multifamily residential development commonly known as CALLOWAY COVE (the "Development").
+On or about August 2018, Petitioner submitted its Non-Competitive 4% Application Package (Rev. 05-2018) for Non-Competitive Housing Credits (the "Application") to the Corporation and requested an annual amount of \$1,223,380.00 in Housing Credits to assist in financing the acquisition and rehabilitation of the Development. - 5.
+In Section 6c.(1) of the Application, Petitioner indicated that the Total number of units in the Development would be 200 (the "Total Number of Units").
 However, in July 2019, Building G of the Development, which has twelve (12) of the units, was irreparably damaged by fire from a natural gas explosion (the "Fire"), and the Total Number of Units in the Development has been reduced from 200 to 188.
-Therefore, Petitioner seeks to remove those twelve (12) units from the Total Number of Units as they cannot be replaced_due to the prohibitive cost to reconstruct Building G.
+Therefore, Petitioner seeks to remove those twelve (12) units from the Total Number of Units as they cannot be replaced due to the prohibitive cost to reconstruct Building G.